jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 As we'll see.
 Life had to learn what the laws of nature were too.
 And the process started 3.6 billion years ago.

+- when Elon et all, make a new engine, they make an argument against physics. when they make a political argument, they use story.
+Techvolution is about people discussing what's best for politics and economics, to also reference natural laws.

 ## Chapter 2 - What Life Is - The Creator

 ### Introduction